Doctoral school Oncology : Biology, Medicine, Health

 Actions carried out jointly with companies, local authorities, associations, etc.

-In view of the medical purpose of the CBMS Docotrale School , partnerships with industrial laboratories are essential, on the one hand to ensure the training of certain doctoral students destined for the private sector and on the other hand to involve employers. potential for professional integration of doctoral students.
+In view of the medical purpose of the CBMS Docotrale School , partnerships with industrial laboratories are essential, on the one hand to ensure the training of certain doctoral students destined for the private sector and on the other hand to involve potential employers in the professional integration of doctoral students.

-As a result, links have been established with large or medium-sized laboratories such as SANOFI, ROCHE, BAYER, PFIZER, SERVIER, PIERRE FABRE, IPSEN, but also high-performance "start-ups" working in one of the oncology sectors.
+As a result, links have been established with large or medium-sized laboratories such as SANOFI, ROCHE, BAYER, PFIZER, SERVIER, PIERRE FABRE, IPSEN, but also high-performance "start-ups" working in one of the cancer sectors.

-The CBMS Doctoral School clearly represents a beneficial pole of attraction for the Ile-de-France South region.
-This is the reason why this structure was set up with the support of local and regional authorities and that of many local elected officials, in particular those of the urban community of Val de Marne Ouest (Arcueil, Cachan, Fresnes, Gentilly, Le Kremlin Bicêtre, Haÿ les Roses and Villejuif).
-The ED officials participate alongside elected officials in discussions concerning the development of the health center, reception problems for foreign teachers and students, communication problems, etc. Finally, note that the ED in cancerology is one of the structuring training systems in the Ile de France region and in this context has established functional links with the MEDICEN Paris region competitiveness cluster which has included oncology and training actions in its priority areas.
+The CBMS Doctoral School clearly represents a beneficial pole of attraction for the Ile-de-France Sud region.
+This is the reason why this structure was set up with the support of local and territorial authorities and that of many local elected officials, including those of the Val de Marne Ouest agglomeration community (Arcueil, Cachan, Fresnes, Gentilly, Le Kremlin Bicêtre, Haÿ les Roses and Villejuif).
+The leaders of the ED participate alongside the elected representatives in the reflections concerning the development of the health pole, the problems of reception of teachers and foreign students, the problems of communication, etc!
+Finally, it should be noted that the ED of oncology is one of the structuring training systems in the Ile de France region and has established functional links in this context with the MEDICEN Paris region competitiveness cluster, which has included oncology and training actions in its priority axes.